nextcashtech/bitcoin_docs/messages_service.md

 To encrypt a message to a channel the sender parses the recipient's public key from the channel URL then calculates the ECDH secret between the sender's private key and the channel's public key and uses that to encrypt the message.
 The message should also include the sender's unencrypted public key so the recipient knows how to decrypt the encrypted contents of the message.

+The messages service supports the standard [service](services.md) functionality.

 ## Channels

 A channel is a specific URL that can be posted to via an HTTP post request.
 The owner of the channel will receive the HTTP request body contents and 'Content-Type' header value.